nathan-fiscaletti/simple-ipc/README.md

 }
 ```

 In order to reconnect in the event of a failure a process must first successfully call the `connection.Connect()` function without any errors.
 If you want to guarantee a process successfully connects before terminating, you should wrap the `connection.Connect()` call.
-After the initial call to `connection.Connect()` returns, all subsequent "retries" that may be required due to the server dropping connection will be automatic.
+After the initial call to `connection.Connect()` returns without error, all subsequent "retries" that may be required due to the server dropping connection will be automatic.
 See [Customizing Reconnect Behavior](#customizing-reconnect-behavior) for more information.

 ```go
 go func() {